 - The system continuously measures the oxygen you inhale and carbon dioxide you exhale

-- The test reaches your maximum effort point — and that data gives us your true VO2 max
+- The test reaches your maximum effort point — and that data allows us to directly measure your VO2 max.

 The entire test takes approximately 10–20 minutes.
-The results are available immediately.
+Your results are available shortly after the assessment and reviewed with you by our team.

-Beyond your VO2 max number, the PNOE analysis reveals:
+Beyond your VO2 max measurement, the PNOĒ assessment provides information about:

 1. High-Intensity Interval Training (HIIT)